-Stepping forward and trying new fibromyalgia management techniques can be very much like going on a new diet.
+Stepping forward and trying new fatigue management techniques can be very much like going on a new diet.
 You study the guidelines, you're excited, it starts off okay and then it becomes harder.
 You probably even give up.
 Very few people stick to a diet, or a new regime unless they get immediate results and it fits easy into their current lifestyle.

 As you look at where you are now and where you want to go, just know that it's possible.
 If I can do it, you can too.
 If you want my support, post on my Facebook page, send me messages, email email@example.com, or hire me to coach you through it.
 Just know that it's is possible to feel better and be a more confident, functional you and you don't have to do it alone.

 Share your success stories in the comments below and inspire others to reach their goals.

 And subscribe to our mailing list for inspiration and tips for reaching your goals, so you can get back to the people and activities you love!